KQLCafe/website/shownotes/KQL Detections- April 2022.md

 ### Microsoft 365 Defender Connector in Microsoft Sentinel

-Additional tables can now be ingested from Microsoft 365 Defender Connector in Microsoft Sentinel.
+Additional tables can now be ingested the from Microsoft 365 Defender Connector into Microsoft Sentinel.

 - Microsoft Defender for Identity
   - IdentityLogonEvents